couchbase-examples/couchbase-tutorials/tutorial/markdown/java/spring-boot/spring-boot.md

 ![Spring Boot Application](./app-startup-spring-boot.png)

-Once the site is up and running you can launch your browser and go to the Swagger Start Page]: `http://localhost:8080/swagger-ui/index.html` to test the APIs.
+Once the site is up and running you can launch your browser and go to the [Swagger Start Page](http://localhost:8080/swagger-ui/index.html) to test the APIs.

 ![Swagger UI](./swagger-documentation-spring-boot.png)